ispc/ispc/docs/ispc.rst

 Atomic Operations and Memory Fences
 -----------------------------------

-The standard range of atomic memory operations are provided by the standard library``ispc``, including variants to handle both uniform and varying types as well as "local" and "global" atomics.
+The standard set of atomic memory operations are provided by the standard library, including variants to handle both uniform and varying types as well as "local" and "global" atomics.

 Local atomics provide atomic behavior across the program instances in a